timbosan/c-project/README.md

 Instructions:
 -Use Framework:netcoreapp3.1
 -App located in Program.cs
+-in terminal use command 'dotnet run' to run program

 Project Requirements
 -Program uses master loop program where user can exit or choose not to order a/another pizza to exit program